 - Meanwhile, preheat oven to 350°.
 Cook pasta according to package directions; drain.
 Add to beef mixture and gently stir in tomatoes.

 - Transfer to an ungreased 13x9-in. baking dish.
 Sprinkle with cheeses.
-Cover and bake 25-30 minutes or until bubbly and heated through.
+Bake 25-30 minutes or until bubbly and heated through.
 Yield: 8 servings.

 Originally published as Italian Pasta Bake in Church Supper 2010 2010, p42